2023-24 RSO REGISTRATION WILL OPEN DEC. 4, 2023 – DEADLINE Feb. 2, 2024

 - CalLink Roster Link | To see who has accepted their Signatory T&C, go to your org’s CalLink page, click on “Org Tools,” then “Roster” and finally the “Terms & Conditions” tab.

-- You have met this requirement when 4 students have Signatory status on the RSO’s CalLink roster
+- The organization has met this requirement when 4 students have Signatory status on the RSO’s CalLink roster

 - RSOs can check the progress of their org’s registration requirement completion at the RSO Registration Progress Tracker

 - Once we receive your completed Signatory training and Google form, we will update your org’s CalLink roster with your 23-24 Signatory status.
-We do weekly uploads to CalLink rosters during registration, signatory status is not instantaneous.
+We do weekly uploads to CalLink rosters during registration.
+Again, signatory status is not instantaneous and may take up to 5 business days to be assigned.

 SIGNATORY STATUS & FINANCIAL AGENT POSITIONS